 Universal precautions (UP) are intended to prevent transmission of infection, as well as decrease the risk of exposure for employees and students.
 It is not currently possible to identify all infected individuals, thus precautions must be used with every individual.
 UP pertain to blood and other potentially infectious materials (OPIM) containing blood.
 These precautions do not apply to other body fluids and wastes (OBFW) such as saliva, sputum, feces, tears, nasal secretions, vomitus and urine unless blood is visible in the material.
-However, these OBFW can be sources of other infections and should be handled as if they are infectious.
+However, these OBFW can be sources of other infectious materials in routine as if they are infectious.
 The single most important step in preventing exposure to and transmission of any infection is anticipating potential contact with infectious materials in routine as well as emergency situations.
-Based on the type of possible contact, employees and students should be prepared to use the appropriate precautions prior to the contact.
-Diligent and proper hand washing, the use of barriers, appropriate disposal of waste products and needles, and proper decontamination of spills are essential techniques of infection control.
+Based on the type of possible contact, employees and students should be prepared to use the appropriate disposal of waste products and needles, and proper hand washing, the use of barriers, appropriate disposal of waste products and needles, and proper decontamination of spills are essential techniques of infection control.
 All individuals should respond to situations practicing UP followed by the activation of the school response team plan.
 Using common sense in the application of these measures will enhance protection of employees and students.